DanielSioldea/Duelling-Double-Deep-Q-Learning-for-Traffic-Light-Signal-Optimization/README.md

 </configuration>

-Fill in the net-file and route-file values with the corresponding file names.
+Fill in the net-file and route-file values with the corresponding file names.<br>
-Set the end time value to the corresponding end time.
+Set the end time value to the corresponding end time.<br>
-Save file.
+Save file.<br>
-Open SUMO-gui by pressing windows key and typing 'sumo-gui' and pressing enter.
+Open SUMO-gui by pressing windows key and typing 'sumo-gui' and pressing enter.<br>
-Open the configuration file.
+Open the configuration file.<br>
 Play simulation to verify it works.

 # Editing SUMO light orientation:
-Go into net.xml file and locate the "linkIndex" values of the desired light.
+Go into net.xml file and locate the "linkIndex" values of the desired light.<br>
 Re-arrange index to account for action space choices.